Paul Chowdhry: Career

-Chowdhry began his stand up career in 1998 and hosted the Channel 4 comedy series Stand Up for the Week as of the fifth series, having been a regular act for the third and fourth series.
+Chowdhry began his stand up career in 1998 performing in pubs and clubs around London, often risking racial attacks.
+He hosted the Channel 4 comedy series Stand Up for the Week as of the fifth series, having been a regular act for the third and fourth series.
 Chowdhry was the first British act to perform at the Caribbean Comedy Festival in Trinidad in 2003.
 He has been a guest panelist on 8 out of 10 Cats, Comedy World Cup, and Sorry, I Didn't Know.
 He has appeared on Live at the Apollo twice, in 2012 and 2015.

 In 2016, he was one of the contestants on series three of the comedy show Taskmaster.
 In 2017, he was a guest stand-up performer in The Russell Howard Hour and also sold out the 10,000-seater Wembley Arena, becoming the first British Asian stand-up comic to do so.

 In 2020, Chowdhry appeared in the television drama series Devils.

 Since 2021, he has been hosting the podcast The Paul Chowdhry PudCast, in which he interviews comedians.
 He uses the signature phrase "what's happening white people?" at the start of his stand-up routines.

-He performed Family-Friendly Comedian in Riyadh as part of the "Riyadh Laughs" comedy festival on December 1, 2023.
+He performed Family-Friendly Comedian in Riyadh as part of the "Riyadh Laughs" comedy festival on 1 December 2023.

 Influences

 Chowdhry lists his influences as: "Richard Pryor, Eddie Murphy, George Carlin and Sam Kinison.
-Then Morecambe and Wise, Little and Large and Bruce Forsyth from the UK definitely inspired me to get into comedy."
+Then Morecambe and Wise, Little and Large and Bruce Forsyth."

+Incidents

+Racist attack against Chowdhry in 2004

+Chowdhry was attacked by a heckler in 2004 at the Bound And Gagged club, then 29, Chowdhry called the police who attended but no arrests were made.

+Incident at Lowestoft gig in 2017

+A man was arrested after causing distress and abusive language at the Marina Theatre during Chowdhry's 'Live Innit' performance.

+Incident at Hammersmith, London gig in 2021

+David Haye was cleared of assault, which he was accused of halfway during Chowdhry's 'Family-Friendly Comedian' performance.
+The judge said that Haye had no case to answer.

+Incident at Southend-on-Sea gig in 2025

+A fight had broken out in the theatre stalls within the Cliffs Pavillion due to a heckler interrupting Chowdhry throughout the performance.